iracooke/BC2023/README.md

 Week 8| Awk and Bioawk | Sections 13-15
 Week 9| Revision | Sections 1-15

-Each workshops will have an accompanying `assignment`.
+Each workshop will have an accompanying `assignment`.
 This is an online tutorial and set of exercises.
 They are designed to take approximately 1 hour so you should be able to have them largely complete at the end of each tutorial session.

 To access the assignments;